 Backlinks – Links from external websites to your website.
-These are highly valued by Google – the more authoritative links are (ie from credible organisations) the more SEO ‘points’ you’ll get.
+These are highly valued by Google – the more authoritative the links are (ie from credible organisations), the more SEO ‘points’ you’ll get.

 Bought media – This is any type of media that you pay for.
-This could include advertorial, adverts, pay-per-click (PPC) or even a poster in a local shop.
+It’s also sometimes called ‘paid for’ and could include advertorial, adverts, pay-per-click (PPC) or even a poster in a local shop.

 Communications – How your business interacts with others.
 This includes talking and listening to your customers and prospects, using both written and spoken mediums.